-Our purpose is to see children and families living with Usher syndrome love their lives.
+Our purpose: To see children and families living with Usher syndrome love their lives.

-Our mission is to empower the Usher community through support, connection and knowledge.
+Our commitment: To empower the Usher community through support, connection and knowledge.

 Support UsherKids in Run Melbourne 2026!